UK parliament rejects May's Brexit deal in historic defeat

 In the wake of the catastrophic defeat for May, the EU will wait for the British PM to interpret the result and decide what to do next.
 There are a handful of options, but none of them are appealing to the UK government.

-One possibility for the UK to ask for an extension of talks with the EU beyond the 29 March Brexit cut-off date.
+One possibility for the UK is to ask for an extension of talks with the EU beyond the 29 March Brexit cut-off date.

 The EU-27 have to agree unanimously to grant a period for further discussion with London.